-Professor Eli Savit serves as the elected Prosecuting Attorney for Washtenaw County.
-Eli’s 4-year term began on January 1, 2021.
+Eli Savit, a lecturer at Michigan Law, serves as the elected prosecuting attorney for Washtenaw County.
+His four-year term began on January 1, 2021.

 Savit has dedicated this career to public service.
-He formerly served as a law clerk to Justice Ruth Bader Ginsburg, was a civil-rights and public-interest attorney, and started his career as a public-school teacher.
-Most recently, he served as the City of Detroit’s senior legal counsel, where he led criminal-justice reform work for Michigan’s largest city.
-Savit is also a nationally recognized attorney who has led public-interest lawsuits against some of the country’s toughest adversaries—adversaries such as banks, the opioid industry, slumlords, and corporate polluters.
+Formerly a civil rights and public interest attorney, he started his career as a public school teacher.
+Most recently, he served as the City of Detroit’s senior legal counsel, where he led criminal justice reform work for Michigan’s largest city.
+Savit is also a nationally recognized attorney who has led public interest lawsuits against some of the country’s toughest adversaries—such as banks, the opioid industry, slumlords, and corporate polluters.

-Throughout his career in public service, he has witnessed first-hand the cascading consequences of a broken criminal-justice system.
-He ran for Washtenaw County Prosecutor to ensure equitable justice for all Washtenaw County residents and he is humbled by the faith and trust that the voters of Washtenaw County have placed in him.
+Throughout his career in public service, he has witnessed firsthand the cascading consequences of a broken criminal justice system.
+He ran for Washtenaw County prosecutor to ensure equitable justice for all county residents, and he is humbled by the faith and trust that the voters have placed in him.

 A Washtenaw County native, Savit grew up in Ann Arbor and graduated from Ann Arbor Pioneer High School (where he captained the basketball team).
 He graduated from Kalamazoo College, where he played college basketball and was voted senior class commencement speaker.
-He started his career as a public school teacher, teaching special-education and general-education 8th grade American history.
-He then returned home to Ann Arbor to attend the University of Michigan Law School.
+He started his career as a public school teacher, teaching special education and general education eighth grade American history.

 After law school, Savit worked for two federal judges, then as an appellate and Supreme Court lawyer.
 In private practice, he dedicated significant time to pro bono matters, representing children with disabilities, victims of consumer fraud, and asylum applicants fleeing domestic violence and spousal abuse.

-Savit was then selected to work as a law clerk for United States Supreme Court Justices Ruth Bader Ginsburg and Sandra Day O’Connor (ret.).
-Following his time at the Supreme Court, Savit turned down lucrative opportunities with major Washington, D.C., law firms.
+Following his time as a clerk in the Supreme Court, Savit turned down lucrative opportunities with major Washington, DC, law firms.
 Instead, he returned home to Michigan, settling in Ann Arbor and accepting an appointment as the City of Detroit’s senior legal counsel.

 Savit also earned a reputation as a staunch advocate for children and families.
 He worked with the Detroit Public Schools, teachers, and parents to prevent the closure of 24 neighborhood schools.
 He worked with the American Civil Liberties Union and community partners to craft a program that saved thousands of Detroit residents from home foreclosures.
 He secured millions of dollars in funding for trauma-informed wraparound services for Detroit schoolchildren.
-And he led the negotiating team which reached an historic deal with the Canadian government to provide nearly $60 million in community benefits related to the Gordie Howe International Bridge project, including $10 million for workforce development, and $35 million for health monitoring and air-pollution remediation in Southwest Detroit.
+And he led the negotiating team that reached a historic deal with the Canadian government to provide nearly $60 million in community benefits related to the Gordie Howe International Bridge project, including $10 million for workforce development and $35 million for health monitoring and air pollution remediation in Southwest Detroit.

-In addition to serving as Washtenaw County's Prosecuting Attorney, Savit is a faculty member at the University of Michigan Law School.
-In his academic capacity, he has published scholarly articles on topics such as state and local government, educational equity, campaign-finance reform, and environmental law.
-His work has also been published in popular publications such as The New York Times, The Wall Street Journal, The Detroit News, The Detroit Free Press, Slate, The Hill, and MLive.com.
+In his academic capacity, he has published scholarly articles on topics such as state and local government, educational equity, campaign finance reform, and environmental law.
+His work also has been published in popular publications such as The New York Times, The Wall Street Journal, The Detroit News, The Detroit Free Press, Slate, The Hill, and MLive.com.

-Savit serves, or has served, on a number of youth-focused boards of directors, including the Detroit’s Hope Starts Here Early Childhood Initiative Stewardship Board, the Coalition for the Future of Detroit Schoolchildren, the Board of Directors at Ypsilanti’s FLY Children's Art Center.
-He also serves on the Executive Committee of the Michigan Democratic Party, and on the Executive Board of the Washtenaw County Democratic Party.
+Savit serves or has served on a number of youth-focused boards of directors, including the Detroit’s Hope Starts Here Early Childhood Initiative Stewardship Board, the Coalition for the Future of Detroit Schoolchildren, and the Board of Directors at Ypsilanti’s FLY Children's Art Center.
+He also serves on the Executive Committee of the Michigan Democratic Party and on the Executive Board of the Washtenaw County Democratic Party.
 He is a proud union member, as part of the Lecturers’ Employee Organization (American Federation of Teachers-Michigan Local 6244).